-Section 6: New employees shall be eligible for the annual increase on the October 1st subsequent to their hire date.
+Section 6: New employees shall be eligible for the annual increase in Section 3 of this Article on the October 1st subsequent to their hire date.

 Section 7: The aforementioned pay increases shall not increase the minimum and maximum pay ranges for the job classifications contained in Appendix II.